Canals of Scotland

 The Forth & Clyde Canal first opened in 1790, providing a route for seagoing vessels between the Firth of Forth and the Firth of Clyde.
 The Union Canal, which opened in 1842, was built to bring coal and other minerals to Edinburgh.

-1. Travel through the Scottish Lowlands to Edinburgh – from our canal boat hire base at Falkirk, Edinburgh Quay is a sedate 11-hour journey along the peaceful Union Canal.
-Perfect for a four night mid-week break, the trip starts with a passage through the Falkirk Wheel, and then passes through the lovely lowland villages of Linlithgow, Broxburn and Ratho.
-Visitor moorings are available at Edinburgh Quay, just a five-minute walk from Princes Street, with easy access to the City’s many attractions, including Edinburgh Castle.
+- Travel through the Scottish Lowlands to Edinburgh – from Falkirk, Edinburgh Quay is a sedate 11-hour journey along the peaceful Union Canal.
+Perfect for a four night mid-week break, the trip starts with a passage through the Falkirk Wheel and soon after you’ll cross the impressive Avon Aqueduct.
+The Union Canal passes through the lovely lowland villages of Linlithgow, Broxburn and Ratho.
+Visitor moorings are available at Edinburgh Quay, just a five-minute walk from Princes Street, with easy access to the City’s many attractions.

-2. Glide along the Forth & Clyde to visit Glasgow – from Falkirk, it’s a peaceful nine-hour cruise along the Forth & Clyde Canal to the City of Glasgow – perfect for a three or four-night short break.
-This scenic route travels 22 miles, through five locks and passes through Auchinstarry, the River Kelvin Valley with magnificent views of the Campsie Fells above, and the town of Kirkintillock.
-There are moorings at Applecross Street Basin, with access to Glasgow’s wealth of museums, galleries and cultural centres, including the Hunterian Museum, home to one of Scotland’s finest collections.
+- Glide along the Forth & Clyde to visit Glasgow – it’s a peaceful nine-hour cruise along the Forth & Clyde Canal to the City of Glasgow, perfect for a three or four-night short break.
+This scenic route travels 22 miles, through five locks.
+You’ll pass through Auchinstarry, the River Kelvin Valley with magnificent views of the Campsie Fells above, and the town of Kirkintillock.
+There are moorings at Applecross Street Basin, with access to Glasgow’s wealth of museums, galleries and cultural centres.
+This includes the Hunterian Museum, home to one of Scotland’s finest collections.

-4. Cruise to Ratho and back – from Falkirk, it’s a peaceful eight-hour cruise along the Union Canal to the conservation village of Ratho, with its popular canalside Bridge Inn.
-The route begins by passing over the Falkirk Wheel, through two manned locks, crossing the Greenbank Aqueduct and then passing through the Falkirk Tunnel.
-After enjoying miles of peaceful countryside, boaters reach the historic town of Linlithgow, home to the beautifully preserved medieval remains of Linlithgow Palace on the shores of Linlithgow Loch, the birthplace of Mary Queen of Scots.
-Linlithgow has some excellent eateries, including the award-winning Four Marys pub.
-The journey to Ratho and back travels 48 miles, passing through four locks (two each way) and takes around 16 hours.
+- Cruise to Ratho and back – perfect for a weekend break, it’s a peaceful eight-hour cruise along the Union Canal to the conservation village of Ratho, with its popular canalside Bridge Inn.
+The route begins by passing over the Falkirk Wheel.
+Then you’ll go through two manned locks, crossing the Greenbank Aqueduct and then passing through the Falkirk Tunnel.
+After enjoying miles of peaceful countryside, you’ll reach the historic town of Linlithgow.
+Linlithgow is home to the beautifully preserved medieval remains of Linlithgow Palace on the shores of Linlithgow Loch, the birthplace of Mary Queen of Scots.
+There are some excellent eateries, including the award-winning Four Marys pub.
+The journey to Ratho and back travels 48 miles, passing through six locks (three each way) and takes around 16 hours.

-5. See the largest pair of equine statues on the planet – at 30-metres high, the magnificent Kelpies stand at the gateway to the new extension to the Forth & Clyde Canal, by the River Carron.
+- See the largest pair of equine statues on the planet – at 30-metres high, the magnificent Kelpies stand at the gateway to the new extension to the Forth & Clyde Canal, by the River Carron.
 Based on the heavy horses that one plied the canal towpaths, these mythical water horses are an extraordinary site and form part of a new 350-hectare Helix park at the end of the canal extension at Grangemouth.
-From our canal boat hire base at Falkirk, you can reach the Kelpies on a relaxed short break.
-Cruising just four miles each way and passing through 14 locks each way, the journey to the Kelpies and back takes around eight hours.
+From Falkirk, you can reach the Kelpies on a relaxed short break.
+Cruising just eight miles each way and passing through 28 locks, the journey to the Kelpies and back takes around eight hours.